 The Port Moody Penguin Plunge at Rocky Point Park is one of Vancouver’s various polar bear swims that take place on January 1st to celebrate the New Year.

-Other similar Lower Mainland events usually happen at English Bay, North Vancouver’s Deep Cove and Delta’s Boundary Bay.
-There is also a New Year’s Day swim in Fort Langley most years, and in 2020 White Rock celebrated its event’s 50th year.
+Other similar Lower Mainland events happen at English Bay, North Vancouver’s Deep Cove and Delta’s Boundary Bay.
+There is also a New Year’s Day swim in Fort Langley most years, and the one in White Rock has been running for the past half century.

 For details about all of these crazy New Year’s Day events click Metro Vancouver Polar Bear Swims.
-For information about just the icy dip in Port Moody, see below.
+For information about the icy dip in Port Moody, continue reading.

 Port Moody Penguin Plunge

-In years when there isn’t a pandemic, the Port Moody Penguin Plunge happens at Rocky Point Park in the boat launch area by the pier at 2800 Esplanade Avenue.
-In 2020 it took place on Wednesday, January 1st.
-Registration for the event started at 11:30 in the morning and the swim was at 1:00 pm.
-The event was cancelled in 2021 due to COVID-19, but hopefully it returns in 2022.
+The Port Moody Penguin Plunge happens at Rocky Point Park in the boat launch area by the pier at 2800 Esplanade Avenue.
+The event was cancelled in 2021 and 2022 due to COVID-19, but it returns in 2023.

 The Penguin Plunge is a fundraiser for the Pleasantside Community Association which is a non-profit group that does volunteer work, advocates for the neighbourhood and supports community programs.

-Participants in the Port Moody Penguin Plunge are asked to pay about $5 per swimmer (or $10 for a family of four) with proceeds benefiting programs at Old Orchard Hall including Play Pals (a parent and baby program), a can-can dance group and seniors badminton.
+Participants in the Port Moody Penguin Plunge are asked to pay about $5 per swimmer (or $10 for a family of four) with proceeds benefiting the community.

 What to Expect